Equitable Holdings Inc. (EQH) Downgrade Issued by Wall Street Gurus

 EQH’s Market Performance

-EQH stocks went up by 0.35% for the week, with a monthly jump of 3.57% and a quarterly performance of 36.40%, while its annual performance rate touched 102.76%.
-The volatility ratio for the week stands at 1.90% while the volatility levels for the past 30 days are set at 2.02% for Equitable Holdings Inc..
-The simple moving average for the period of the last 20 days is 2.47% for EQH stocks with a simple moving average of 36.29% for the last 200 days.
+EQH stocks went down by -3.39% for the week, with a monthly drop of -0.57% and a quarterly performance of 21.03%, while its annual performance rate touched 94.64%.
+The volatility ratio for the week stands at 2.59% while the volatility levels for the past 30 days are set at 2.25% for Equitable Holdings Inc..
+The simple moving average for the period of the last 20 days is -2.08% for EQH stocks with a simple moving average of 29.81% for the last 200 days.

 Analysts’ Opinion of EQH